Back To Search Results

 "61-6-7.
 SHORT TITLE--LICENSURE AS A PHYSICIAN ASSISTANT--SCOPE OF PRACTICE--BIENNIAL REGISTRATION OF SUPERVISION--LICENSE RENEWAL--FEES.--

 B. The board may license as a physician assistant a qualified person who has graduated from a physician assistant or surgeon assistant program accredited by the national accrediting body as established by rule and has passed a physician assistant national certifying examination as established by rule.
-The board may also license as a physician assistant a person who passed the physician assistant national certifying examination administered by the national commission on certification of physician assistants prior to 1986.
+The board may also license a physician assistant who passed the physician assistant national certifying examination administered by the National Commission on Certification of Physician Assistants before 1986.

-C. A person shall not perform, attempt to perform, or hold himself out as a physician assistant without first applying for and obtaining a license from the board and without registering his supervising licensed physician in accordance with board rules.
+C. A person shall not perform, attempt to perform, or hold himself out as a physician assistant without first applying for and obtaining a license from the board and registering his supervising licensed physician per board rules.

-E. A physician assistant shall perform only the acts and duties assigned to the physician assistant by a supervising licensed physician that are within the scope of practice of the supervising licensed physician.
+E. A physician assistant shall perform only the acts and duties assigned to the physician assistant by a supervising licensed physician within the scope of practice of the supervising licensed physician.

 F. An applicant for licensure as a physician assistant shall complete application forms supplied by the board and shall pay a licensing fee as provided in Section 61-6-19 NMSA 1978.

-H. Before starting work, a physician assistant shall ensure that the supervising licensed physician of the physician assistant is registered by the board.
+H. Before starting work, a physician assistant shall ensure that the board registers the supervising licensed physician of the physician assistant.
 The license of a physician assistant shall only be valid when the physician assistant works under the supervision of a board-registered licensed physician.

 I. Each biennial renewal of licensure shall be accompanied by a fee as provided in Section 61-6-19 NMSA 1978."